ruthbrenk/DockBind/README.md

-# DockBind: A High-Quality Dataset for Training Machine Learning Scoring Funtions
+# DockBind: A High-Quality Dataset for Training Machine Learning Scoring Functions

 **DockBind** is a curated dataset designed to support the development and benchmarking of machine learning models for protein–ligand binding prediction.
 It includes high-quality protein-ligand complexes modeled through molecular docking annotated with binding affinity data from ChEMBL and BindingDB.